-- Fill a 30 to 32 quart stockpot ¾ full with vegetable oil.
+- Fill a 30- to 32-quart stockpot ¾ full with vegetable oil.
 Do not overfill.

-- Before placing turkey in oil, turn the burner fire off.
-While wearing an apron and heavy duty mitts, use the grab hook to very slowly lower turkey into oil.
+- Before lowering turkey into oil, turn the burner fire off.
+While wearing an apron and heavy-duty mitts, use the grab hook to very slowly lower turkey into oil.
 Once turkey is submerged in oil, relight flame and maintain an oil temperature of 350 degrees.
 Cook for approximately 3 minutes per pound of turkey.